godot-escoria/escoria-docs/advanced/load_save.rst

 dictionary variable ``custom_settings`` where the developer can add any data they would like to save.

-To save the custom settings, it is simply required to set the values to save, directly in the ``escoria.settings.custom_settings`` Dictionary value.
+To save the custom settings, it is simply required to set the values to save directly in the ``escoria.settings.custom_settings`` Dictionary value.
 The ``escoria.settings`` parameter is directly saved as-is when the ``ESCSaveManager.save_settings()`` function is called to save the settings.